 Abandoned properties are typically homes near foreclosure or under some other severe financial distress.
 To be considered abandoned, the owner must have vacated the property and decidedly given up rights to ownership.
 With no occupants, these homes often fall into serious disrepair.
 This makes abandoned homes attractive to investors looking for a deal, but an eyesore for neighborhoods and communities.

-Locating abandoned properties, determining whether a property would actually make a good investment, and understanding how to buy and locate abandoned homes are all important considerations if you plan to include these properties in your real estate investment strategy.
+Locating abandoned homes, determining whether a property would actually make a good investment, and understanding how to buy and locate abandoned properties are all important considerations if you plan to include these properties in your real estate investment strategy.

 The term “abandoned property“ as it relates to real estate has no uniformly recognized definition across the country.
 Instead, determining whether a vacant home is abandoned is often left to the interpretation of local ordinances and state law.

 In some areas, no laws or ordinances exist to define abandoned properties and the local government relies on case law to set precedent.
 With private property rights considered sacrosanct, local governments can be hesitant to seize a property.

 Abandoned and vacant properties are likely to fall into disrepair, which can have a destructive impact on entire neighborhoods, and even entire communities.
 Abandoned and vacant homes lower property values and put a strain on local governments because of the increased risk of crime and fire.
 With no occupants, these structures attract criminal activity and can pose a safety and health risk.